ELENA-LANG/tutorials/ModuleInitializer/README.md

 In this tutorial we will learn how to write the module initialization code.

 Sometimes it is required to make some preparation before the library can be used.
 In ELENA it is possible to declare an explicit initilization code.
 It is done by declaring a symbol with **preloaded** prefix (in most cases it should be private one).
-The symbol is automatically invoked before the program starts if the module containing this symbol was used.
+The symbol is automatically invoked before the program starts if the module containing this symbol is used.

     preloaded startUp = true.then(
     {